Trey Songz: Legal controversies

+Assault of police officers accusations

 In December 2016, following a performance at Joe Louis Arena in Detroit, Songz was arrested and charged with felony assault of a police officer and misdemeanor aggravated assault for injuring a photographer.
 It was alleged that the singer "began throwing objects after the venue cut his concert short due to an 11:30 pm curfew" and to have "struck an officer with his fist".
 Trey Songz pleaded guilty in August 2017 to two reduced counts of disturbing the peace, and was sentenced to 18 months of probation, substance screening and anger-management classes.

-On January 22, 2017, actress/singer Keke Palmer accused Songz of secretly filming her and using the footage without her permission in the music video for his remix with Fabolous of the Travis Scott and Young Thug song “Pick Up the Phone”.
-She also accused him of using "sexual intimidation" while recording her, and that at one point during the alleged incident she hid from him in a closet.

 In June 2018, Songz was sued in federal court for the incident that took place following the 2016 Detroit concert.
 A Detroit police officer alleges in the lawsuit that he suffered a "career-ending brain injury", and had to undergo a hip replacement when Songz allegedly punched him in the face.
 The officer alleged that after being hit, he and Songz fell to the floor, with the singer landing on top of the officer, causing him to hit his head on the concrete and also hurt his hip.
 A photographer working the show, also a party to the lawsuit, alleged that he sustained a head injury after Songz allegedly threw a microphone stand at him.

 On January 24, 2021, Songz was arrested in Kansas City, Missouri, while attending the conference championship game between the Kansas City Chiefs and Buffalo Bills.
 Songz was being heckled by fans, and he asked them to "chill out".
 An officer came over, and from sources and a video released by TMZ, an altercation ensued.
-This altercation led to Songz being arrested, and charged with trespassing and resisting arrest, both misdemeanors, and assaulting a police officer, a felony.
+This altercation led to Songz being arrested, and charges of trespassing, resisting arrest, both misdemeanors, and for assaulting a police officer, a felony.
 He was released from custody the next day.
 Sources connected to Songz with direct knowledge told TMZ he believes the officer in question had been biased against him long before the altercation, and when the officer approached him he was immediately aggressive.
 Another source says the officer's issue before the incident was that Songz and his crew were not wearing masks and refused to put them on.
 The Kansas City Police Department released the security video from their section, which showed that the police warned Songz and his entourage several times during multiple encounters with security and police, eventually resulting in Songz being escorted out of the seating area, at which point he threw the first punch at the police officer.
+In November 2024, the singer has been ordered to pay the police officer more than $11 million in damages.